While Loop in HTML

 </script>

-function calculates the remaining seconds by subtracting the current time from the end time.
+In this example, we first define the end time using the Date object.
+The updateCountdown function calculates the remaining seconds by subtracting the current time from the end time.
 It then updates the HTML element with the id \"countdown\" to display the remaining seconds.

-function every second as long as the distance is greater than zero.
+The setTimeout function is used to call the updateCountdown function every second as long as the distance is greater than zero.
 This creates a continuous countdown effect.

 3. Application: Dynamic Content Loading

-loop in HTML is for dynamic content loading.
+Another useful application of the while loop in HTML is for dynamic content loading.
 This can be achieved by repeatedly making HTTP requests until a certain condition is met.

 <div id=\"content\"></div>